awesome-workshop/docker-cms/index.md

 root: .  # Is the only page that doesn't follow the pattern /:path/index.html
 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---
-In this lesson you will learn how to obtain and use Docker containers, in which you can run CMSSW jobs.
+In this lesson you will learn how to obtain and use Docker containers, in which you can run CMSSW and general CMS analysis jobs.

 <!-- this is an html comment -->